East Central Tigers: Football

-In 1993, the Tigers won the NAIA national football championship against Glenville State 4–35 at ECU's Norris Field.
-In 2011 won the inaugural GAC regular season championship and the Conference tournament championship.
+In 1993, the Tigers won the NAIA national football championship against Glenville State 49-35 at ECU's Norris Field.
+In 2011 the Tigers won the inaugural GAC regular season championship and the Conference tournament championship.

 Basketball

 For three seasons — from 1928 through 1931, when the school was known as Ada Teachers College — the Tigers men's basketball team played at a major competitive level comparable to what since 1973 would be considered NCAA Division I. During these years, Tigers guard Bart Carlton was a two-time All-American in 1930 and 1931.
 In 1944, the Helms Athletic Foundation retroactively selected him as the Helms Foundation College Basketball Player of the Year for the 1930–31 NCAA men's basketball season.

 On November 20, 2008, the Tigers men's basketball team and Texas Tech set school records for points scored in a game in a 167–115 Tigers loss to the Red Raiders.